Zombos Says: Classic

 "Up to the axe scene.
 When she got her thumb cut off I started getting woozy.
 The axe scene did me in after that."
 I sipped the glass of Glen Caren Glenor handed to me.
 There's nothing like a vatted malt whiskey to bring back the color in your cheeks; bright red color, like the color of freshly spilled blood.

-A carload of two bickering couples--bickering couples are a staple in horror films, too--are the first to find themselves invited to the barbecue.
-The couple with extra-kinky shenanigans in mind—my, this one is full of staples, isn’t it?--are the first to succumb to the town's madness.
+A carload of two bickering couples—bickering couples are a staple in horror movies, too—are the first to be invited to the barbecue.
+The couple with extra-kinky shenanigans in mind—my, this one is full of staples, isn’t it?—are the first to succumb to the town's madness.
 They each go off looking for a tryst with a local yokel, but find terror instead.

 By the pricking of her thumb, she loses a digit with more to come.